-You see fit people running, using the elliptical and sweating to lose weight.
-This might not look very appealing to you.
-You don’t necessarily need to focus on aerobic exercise alone, though.
-Doing the downward dog may help you lose weight too, as long as you’re watching your caloric intake and at least doing a small amount of walking or other aerobic exercise.
+You see fit people at the gym and they’re running, using the elliptical and sweating in an aerobic class.
+You’re might be thinking to yourself that this does not look like fun and you have no interest in any of this.
+The good news is that you don’t necessarily need to focus on aerobic exercise alone to lose weight.
+Doing the downward dog may help you lose weight too, as long as you’re watching your calorie intake and at least doing a small amount of walking or other aerobic exercise.

 Using Yoga for Weight Loss

-Yoga gets a bad rep for solely increasing flexibility, but using yoga for weight loss does actually work.
-Practicing yoga burn calories.
-Not to mention, it has the ability to build muscle, which when a person builds muscle, they’re oftentimes losing fat in the process.
+Yoga gets a bad rep for solely increasing flexibility but using yoga for weight loss does actually work.
+Practicing yoga burns calories in addition to other benefits.
+It has the ability to build muscle, which also helps with losing fat in the process.

 Yoga as Transitional Exercise

 We should coin the term “transitional exercise.”
 It’s the ideal way for someone who’s out of shape or overweight to begin exercising.
 This is without feeling out of breath or feeling overexert quickly.
 You have the ability to work at your pace and gradually increase to more complex positions.
 Eventually, as you progress, you’ll be able to utilize the flexibility and endurance you gained from yoga and move on to other exercises.

 Additionally, you can try other forms of yoga that are more intense to increase the benefits.
 It’s truly an exercise that works for almost anyone because it’s low-impact and can be modified as needed.
 You don’t have to be the most physically fit, and you’re able to do it in your own home.

 Any type of yoga for weight loss is beneficial since each variety tones muscles and can act as a stepping stone to more intense forms of exercise.
 However, some varieties are more geared toward weight loss because they burn more calories.